sujal-0611/MLlabs/Lab4.md

 ```

 **Exercise 5.1**: How does the performance of the chatbot change after fine-tuning?
+Perfomance of the finetuned model for the input such as "hello", "how are you?", and "I'm good thank you" increased because we finetuned the model on this data when we put in "Hello" it predicts that the next words will be "How are you?", When we put in "Hello, how are you" it predict the response to be "I'm good, thank you".

-## Part 6: Conclusion and Further Reading
+## Part 6: Conclusion and Further Reading.

 You've built a chatbot using Hugging Face and Gradio and learned about fine-tuning a model!